pradnyaalc/user-hierarchy-flask-app/README.md

 The folder also consists of the roles and employees data in the CSV format that are inserted in the MySQL DB.

 #### 4. Configuration files
-The config folder consists of the default_config properties file which is of the form key=value.
+* The config folder consists of the default_config properties file which is of the form key=value.
-It consists of all the necessary configuration required for the application
+* It consists of all the necessary configuration required for the application.
+* Update the configuration values for MYSQL username, password, and host.

 #### 3. Run the Flask Application with the properties file as the argument
 ```bash